alrapal/Greeny/README.md

 To assemble the device and upload the code should take you around 30 minutes.

 ## Objective
-I am not extaclty the best gardener and I've always struggled to water my plants at due time.
-As a responsible plant owner, I had to be better and IoT can help me reaching my goal.
-Beside giving me direct indication on when my plants need to be watered, I plan to use the combination of data from the environment and the soil to help me undertsand how my plants react to these different factors.
-When do they drink the most, in which conditions.
-This is more of a long term goal but with time, I hope to collect enough data to be able to map a unique hydrolic behaviour for each plant.
+I am not exactly the best gardener, and I've always struggled to water my plants at the due time.
+As a responsible plant owner, I had to improve, and IoT can help me achieve my goal.
+Besides providing me with direct indications of when my plants need to be watered, I plan to utilize the combination of data from the environment and the soil to help me understand how my plants react to these different factors.
+When do they consume the most water, and under which conditions?
+This is more of a long-term objective, but over time, I hope to gather enough data to be able to identify a unique watering behavior for each plant.

 ## Material